gaehlerm/SoftwareEngineering/README.md

 - The constructors should be simple and not rely on any fancy logic

 All these rules are implied by the topics we covered so far.
 But now we have a reason why we absolutely have to obey them.
 The unit tests force us to do so.

+### Fakes

+A fake is a working implementation of the real object.
+It simulates the real behavior, though it does take some short cuts.
+For example a fake is an in-memory database instead of a real database.
+This is a very common use case for fakes.
+They are used to replace slow or expensive objects.

+### Mocks

+Unlike fakes, mocks don't have a working implementation of the real object.
+Opposite to a fake, a mock does not implement the real behavior.
+Instead it is a dummy object that has some predefined behavior, depending on the input arguments.
+For example a mock can be used to simulate a network connection.
+It will always return the same result, no matter what the input is.

+Of course, in theory fakes and mocks are not so difficult to understand.
+The problem lies once again in the reality.
+When should you use a fake or a mock?
+Or something completely different?
+Of course it would always be desirable to have a perfect fake that imitates the behavior of the real object.
+This, however, would take a huge amount of time implementing.
+Having a mock, on the other hand, is very easy to implement, but it is not as useful as a fake.
+Therefore you always have to make a tradeoff, what you actually need.

 ### Copilot